 We have all been behind someone at a traffic light using their phone and failing to go when the light turns green.
 Cell phone use, even when stopped, is a form of distracted driving.
-When one is distracted, they are prevented from keeping a proper lookout.
+When one is distracted, they are unable to maintainย a proper lookout.

-The increase is likely due to the increased use of smartphones for making calls and sending texts.
-According to the National Highway Traffic Safety Administration (NHTSA), every day in the U.S., about nine people lose their lives due to distracted driving, and there are over 1,000 people hurt in car wrecks that involve distracted driving.
+The increase is likely due to the growing use of smartphones for calling and texting.
+According to theย National Highway Traffic Safety Administration (NHTSA), every day in the U.S., about nine people lose their lives due to distracted driving, and there are over 1,000 people hurt in car wrecks that involve distracted driving.

 * Distractions include taking your eyes off the road, taking your hands off the wheel, and taking your mind off what you are doing.